-- vigilance: to have adults notice when things are troubling them - understanding and action: to understand what is happening; to be heard and understood; and to have that understanding acted upon - stability: to be able to develop an ongoing stable relationship of trust with those helping them - respect: to be treated with the expectation that they are competent rather than not - information and engagement: to be informed about and involved in procedures, decisions, concerns and plans - explanation: to be informed of the outcome of assessments and decisions and reasons when their views have not met with a positive response - support: to be provided with support in their own right as well as a member of their family - advocacy: to be provided with advocacy to assist them in putting forward their views - protection: to be protected against all forms of abuse and discrimination and the right to special protection and help if a refugee2
+- vigilance: to have adults notice when things are troubling them - understanding and action: to understand what is happening; to be heard and understood; and to have that understanding acted upon - stability: to be able to develop an ongoing stable relationship of trust with those helping them - respect: to be treated with the expectation that they are competent rather than not - to be asked how they would like to be referred to.
+Avoiding acronyms such as LAC ((Looked after children), and other terms identified by children in care as problematic, in favour of positive and child-centric language can help reshape perceptions and attitudes. - information and engagement: to be informed about and involved in procedures, decisions, concerns and plans - explanation: to be informed of the outcome of assessments and decisions and reasons when their views have not met with a positive response - support: to be provided with support in their own right as well as a member of their family - advocacy: to be provided with advocacy to assist them in putting forward their views - protection: to be protected against all forms of abuse and discrimination and the right to special protection and help if a refugee2